 Arthur A. Wiese Engineering Scholarship

 This scholarship is open to students with an interest in engineering.
 Scholarship amounts currently range from $5,000 to $10,000 per year for up to four years, in addition to the other financial aid you receive from Otterbein.
-Students selecting 3+2 Engineering or Physics as their desired major will be considered automatically for these awards.
+Students selecting 3+2 Engineering or Systems Engineering as their desired major will be considered automatically for these awards.
 An interview with members of the physics faculty may be required.

 Cardinal Science Scholarship